Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The best time for viewing the whales and dolphins is April to October.

 One of the best ways to take a peek into Taiwanese aboriginal culture is through their food.
-In the course run by Amis aboriginals, you’ll get to tour their garden, learn how to cook wild plants, and sample aboriginal millet wine (小米酒).
+In the course run by Amis aboriginals, you’ll get to tour their garden and a local market, learn how to cook wild plants, and sample aboriginal millet wine (小米酒).

 The course can be booked here or here.